attilasomogyi/long-term-relationship-agreement/README.rst

 Long Term Relationship Agreement
 ================================
 .. sectnum::
-.. contents:: Table of Contents
+.. contents:: Table of Articles
    :depth: 2

 A relationship agreement is a document that outlines the expectations,